¸´ÔÓÐÔÎÄÕªNO£º2004.40

 materials and know-how, as exemplified by the case of "the father of the

-Pakistani atomic bomb," Abdul Qadeer Khan, who sold nuclear know-how to various
+Pakistani atomic bomb," Abdul Qadeer Khan, who sold nuclear know-how to

 rogue countries like Iran, Libya and North Korea.